aleksaan/diskusage/README.md

 # diskusage
 diskusage is an utility to find top largest directories on the disk.

 ## !!!
-2021.02.20: Version 2.5.0 is now avaliable  !!!
+2021.02.20: Version 2.6.0 is now avaliable  !!!
-## new option HIERARCHY (include or not subfolders for calculating size of parent folder)
+## refactoring names of input arguments & adding notes about them into default diskusage_config.yaml

 ```cmd
 About: